 Yet this time, citizens’ responses to the closure of SRHZ seemed to have opened up possibilities to rework such unequal power dynamics with the state.
-Determined to fight against the closure, Mr Koh gathered 40 other vendors – under the Association for Recycling of Second-hand Goods – to initiate a petition (Figure 2).
+Determined to fight against the closure, Mr Koh gathered 40 other vendors – under the Association for Recycling of Second-hand Goods – to initiate a petition (see The Online Citizen).
 In a poignantly drafted statement, they requested the government to acknowledge their right to ‘an honest, dignified living’, and relocate rather than close the market for them to continue peddling.

 These pockets of public activism surrounding SRHZ demonstrate citizens’ collective attempt to claim their ‘right to the city’ – a concept proposed by Henri Lefebvre emphasising the power of urban inhabitants to shape the city in ways they desire.
 By joining forces with different social groups through multiple platforms, they were able to inject shared meanings to the market and resist state-imposed plans.
 To quote Dr Chua, President of Singapore Heritage Society, these sentiments reveal that “the … market is an important part of our landscape that makes Singapore more than just shopping malls.”